 - Staring: If your dog is staring at the cat, be ready to stop him or shorten the leash.
-This means that your Chihuahua is very aware of the feline and he might be ready to attack.
+This means that your Chihuahua is aware of the feline and prepared to attack.

 However, even if they have become best friends, you should be aware of some precautions that need to be in place to maintain peace between the two animals.